WSWallace-62/Arrowsmith_Dam_PLC/Misc_Docs/Valve_Control_Logic_Overview.md

 The system uses this Full Stroke Time to calculate how much the position should change every tenth of a second.
 For example, if a valve has a Full Stroke Time of 60 seconds, the position counter advances approximately 1.67% every tenth of a second while the valve is moving.

 This "Full Stroke Time" setpoint is currently a default value and will eventually be measured and set automatically by the Position Calibrate routine (which is not yet functional) to ensure the simulation accurately matches the actual valve travel.

+## Position Auto-Correction

+To keep the simulated position accurate, the system automatically corrects the position counter whenever the end-of-travel limit switches are activated:

+- When the "Fully Closed" limit switch (ZSC) activates, the position counter is immediately reset to 0%.
+- When the "Fully Open" limit switch (ZSO) activates, the position counter is immediately set to 100%.

+This auto-correction ensures that even if the simulated position drifts over time due to timing differences, it is automatically corrected every time the valve reaches a limit switch.
+The corrected position is then displayed on both the HMI and VTS (SCADA) screens.